skymankarfield/fAARS-who-is-the-rooster/README.md

 A Game-Object data type is the minimal and essential component of every game deployed on fAARS.
 It contains a specific set of default attributes, but it also allows support for an unlimited multiple inheritance and 'game developer-created' attributes.

 ### Default list of Game-Object attributes
-* fullObjectName
+* _fullObjectName_: Title or full name of the Game-Object.
+Used for displaying purposes only.
+It can contain either a number or a string value.
-* objectKey
+* _objectKey_: This is a unique value that represents a particular Game-Object in an instance of a game.
+It can contain either a number or a string value.
-* allowLogin
+* _allowLogin_: Specifies whether a particular Game-Object is part of the pool of the login information.
+It can contain either '1' or '0' as value.
-* loginInfo
+* _loginInfo_: This is a struct that contains a 'username' and 'password' fields for a particular Game-Object.
+The 'username' and 'password' fields can contain either a number or a string value.
-* currentStateKey
+* _currentStateKey_: Contains the current state of a Game-Object in the game.
+This can contain either a number or a string value.
-* active
+* _active_: Defines whether a Game-Object is active or not.
+In other words, whether a Game-Object should be considered to be part of the fAARS game rules processing.
+It can contain either '1' or '0' as value.
-* transient
+* _transient_: Allows to differentiate between temporal and essential objects in a game instance during cloning of a game in fAARS.
+It can contain either '1' or '0' as value.
-* currentGPSLocation
+* _currentGPSLocation_: A struct composed by 'currentLat' and 'currentLon', which allows to determine the current GPS position of a Game-Object. 'currentLat' and 'currentLon' should contain interger values.
-* currentZone
+* _currentZone_: Determines the current abstract location of an object in a game on fAARS.
+It can contain either a number or a string value.

 ### Groups
 Groups are contained in the "groups" attribute set.
 Every group element contained in the "groups" attribute set is specified by two parameters:
-* groupKey
+* _groupKey_: Name of a group that a particular Game-Object belongs to.
+It can contain either a number or a string value.
-* active
+* _active_: Defines whether a Game-Object is actively part of a group to be considered to be part of the fAARS game rules processing.
+It can contain either '1' or '0' as value.

 ### Extra attributes
 Besides the default list of Game-Object attributes, any number of extra attributes can be supported in the "attributes" attribute set.
-Every extra attribute contained in the "attributes" attribute set is specified by two parameters:
+Every extra attribute contained in the "attributes" attribute set is specified by three parameters:
-* attributeKey
+* _attributeKey_: Name of the attribute.
+It can contain either a number or a string value.
-* value
+* _value_: Value that contains a specific attribute.
+It can contain either a number or a string value.
-* active
+* _active_: Whether to consider a partiular attribute as part of the fAARS game rules.

 ### Operations
 All the Game-Object data types support the primitive set of operations "add/substract/divide/multiply" over any of their default and extra set of attributes.
 Any Game-Object data type can access any of the primitive operations.